 - it is suitable for people who are unable to have more extensive surgery, such as the very frail or elderly

 - it has a low risk (around 1%) of complications

 The rate of reccurrence for Dupuytren’s contracture is very high.
-As many as 50% of people who have a needle fasciotomy will have Dupuytren’s contracture again within 3-5 years.
-Often the needle fasciotomy is then repeated again.
+As many as 50% of people who have a needle fasciotomy will have Dupuytren’s contracture again in the same finger within 3-5 years.
+Often the needle fasciotomy can then be repeated again.

 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on this procedure.

 Our doctors and clinics page lists some UK surgeons who have experience treating Dupuytren’s with PNF.